Background pattern

 • You lose a lot of weight without reason.

-• You have swallowing problems or pain.
+• You have difficulty or pain swallowing.

-• You start vomiting food or blood, which may appear as dark coffee grounds in your vomit.
+• You start vomiting food or blood, which may appear as dark brown coffee grounds in your vomit.

 Children and adolescents

-Other medications and Emanera
+Other medicines and Emanera

-Inform your doctor if you are using any of the following medications:
+Tell your doctor if you are using any of the following medicines:

 • Ketoconazole and itraconazole (for fungal infections)

-• Erlotinib (used in cancer treatment)
+• Erlotinib (used in the treatment of cancer).

 • Digoxin (used to treat heart problems)

-• Atazanavir, saquinavir (used to treat HIV infection)
+• Atazanavir, saquinavir (used to treat HIV infection).

-• Citalopram, imipramine, clomipramine (for depression treatment)
+• Citalopram, imipramine, clomipramine (for the treatment of depression).

-• Phenytoin (for epilepsy)
+• Phenytoin (for epilepsy).

-• Cisapride (used for indigestion and heartburn)
+• Cisapride (used for indigestion and heartburn).

-• Tacrolimus (in organ transplant cases)
+• Tacrolimus (in the case of organ transplantation).

-• St. John's Wort (Hypericum perforatum) (used to treat depression)
+• St. John's Wort (Hypericum perforatum) (used to treat depression).

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machines
+Driving and using machines

-Emanera contains saccharose and sodium
+Emanera contains sucrose and sodium

-This medication contains saccharose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains sucrose.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-This medication contains less than 23 mg (1 mmol) of sodium per capsule; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per capsule; this is essentially “sodium-free”.

 3. How to take Emanera

-Follow exactly the administration instructions contained in this leaflet or indicated by your doctor or pharmacist.In case of doubt, ask your doctor or pharmacist.
+Follow exactly the administration instructions of the medicine contained in this leaflet or as indicated by your doctor or pharmacist.
+In case of doubt, ask your doctor or pharmacist.

 How much to take